Personalizing Agent Privacy Decisions via Logical Entailment: Personalizing Privacy Decisions

 \section{Personalizing Privacy Decisions}

-As illustrated in Figure \ref{fig:overview}, our agent setup involves a personal agent performing tasks on a user's behalf.
+As illustrated in Figure \ref{fig:problem_setup}, a personal agent executes tasks on a user's behalf.
 The agent has access to the user's data and manages data-sharing requests from third parties required to complete these tasks.
-We describe below our problem setup of how the agent decides whether it is appropriate to transmit user data.
+Below, we formalize the problem setup describing how the agent determines whether transmitting user data is appropriate.